 This article was written by Theresa Holland, a copywriter specializing in textiles, home decor, and lifestyle within the commerce space.
 Our editors researched the top cloth napkins on the market, which she carefully inspected and tested at home before landing on the final picks.

-For additional insight, Theresa also spoke with two interior designers: Shira Koschitzky of Loom & Table and Betsy Moyer, co-founder of the experiential design firm Retreat.
-Theresa covers home goods, household linens, and cleaning products at The Spruce.
+For additional insight, Holland also spoke with two interior designers: Shira Koschitzky of Loom & Table and Betsy Moyer, co-founder of the experiential design firm Retreat.
+Holland covers home goods, household linens, and cleaning products at The Spruce.
 You can find more of her bylines on MyDomaine and Verywell Family.